1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Hernia Type Digestive Impact Common Symptoms

-Inguinal Hernia Can press on intestines in severe cases Groin pain, bloating, constipation
+Inguinal Hernia May cause intestinal hernia, severe cases press on the intestines Groin pain, bloating, constipation

-Incisional Hernia May block food passage Scar-area pain, nausea, vomiting
+Incisional Hernia May obstruct passage of food Pain in area of scar, nausea, vomiting

 Diagnosing a Hernia